Ieshitva/ieshitva.github.io/_posts/2020-01-18-Are-You-Happy.markdown

 well, it may or may not happen but I begged to ask why do you feel like marriage is something so big that you need to talk about it like it's a certainty of life we all need to go through ?
 Why isn't it just a another thing which we ‘can’ do if we feel we want to ?
 I find it funny when I’m laughed at when I say I might never get married or have kids.
 And that’s society’s conditioning in action.
 Indian one presents marriage as a norm so people find the idea of never getting married funny.

-And that made me realise the way we think has been conditioned by the society we live in.
+And that made me realise the way we think has been in large parts conditioned by the society we live in.
 Getting a job.
 Getting married and then having kids is a given.
-What we think our freedom, particularly in Indian society, is to choose when we want these landmarks to happen.
-We have forgotten that we can question why do we even want these landmarks to take place in first place ?
+What we think our freedom, particularly in Indian Society, is to choose the chronology of these events.
+To chosse when we want things to happen in life.
+It seems like we have forgotten that we can question why do we even want these landmarks to take place in first place ?
 And when I observe human nature, I find these preconceived notions rather funny.

 It's not just about landmarks, somewhere down the lane we let society's expectations of us creep into our lives and decide our dreams for us.

 From childhood, what our standards of achievement means ?
 Getting 90% ?
-You want to tell me one who failed is good for nothing ?
+You want to tell me one who failed is actually not intelligent then ?

 Our standards of what beauty means ?
 Remember tall, fair, handsome man with 6 figure salary in matrimonial ads ?

 Need something more personal ?
 Our standard of getting into Medical College ?
-Getting MBBS is lucky but getting into Dentistry is to be looked down upon ?
+Getting MBBS is lucky but getting into Dentistry (BDS) is to be looked down upon ?
 Why ?
 Who decided for us what is better and what is worse ?
 Why is one thing better than the other ?
 Why did you let someone else decide what is it that would make you happy ?

 And now I hear the same thing when we talk about Post Graduation.
 You get dermatology then you're lucky.
 You get pathology, well, you didn't work hard.
 I dare to ask why ?
 The other day I was talking about USMLE and the first reply was, "well you're not getting Radiology there so what’s the point ?"